 Saint John acquired Fullerton after trading Charles Bergeron to the Acadie-Bathurst Titan for a fourth-round draft pick in 2007.
 Coach Jacques Beaulieu then traded that pick to the Lewiston Maineiacs for the then-19-year-old goaltender.

 By autumn of 2008, Fullerton made his way to UNB, where he averaged a five-year .908 save percentage and 1.878 goal against average a game in 74 games played.
 With UNB, he won three Canadian Interuniversity Sport national championships in 2009, 2011 and last weekend.
 He started and finished in two of the three title games.

 In 2011, Fullerton missed half the season after an appendectomy but bounced back.
 According to statistics from UNB, in that season with only 13 games played, Fullerton averaged a 1.67 goal against average during regular season and 1.82 goal against average in the six postseason games.

 Career highlights include three-time Canadian Interuniversity Sport and Atlantic University Sport champions, 2009-2010 CIS and AUS second all-star team and 2010-2011 CIS all-tournament team.

 Fullerton suited up for his first game with the Bulls Friday night in a 2-1 loss to the Stockton Thunder.

 The San Francisco Bulls are the ECHL affiliate to the San Jose Sharks.

-Britney Milazzo is a Contributor for Bleacher Report.
+Britney Milazzo is a contributor for Bleacher Report.
 Unless otherwise noted, all quotes were obtained firsthand.
-Follow her on Twitter @bmilazz.
+Follow her on Twitter @m11azzo.